-In Charleston, adding a 16-year-old daughter to your policy will hike your rates by $2,089 annually, or 156% It’s more for boys.
-Insuring your 16-year-old son will increase your yearly rate by $2,554, or 191% according to CarInsurance.com rate data.
+In Charleston, adding a 16-year-old daughter to your policy will hike your rates by $2,089 annually or 156%, but it’s more for boys.
+Insuring your 16-year-old son will increase your yearly rate by $2,554, or 191%, according to CarInsurance.com rate data.

 How much is SR-22 insurance in Charleston?

 CarInsurance.com data show that for drivers in Charleston, your rate will go up by an average of $943 or 46%.
 If you’re convicted of a serious offense, such as DUI or reckless driving, you may be required to have your insurance company file an SR-22 form on your behalf.